AggreyN/Kobras-Library/Documentation.md

 I don't really know how ot use pathlib/sys/os that much so I am in the process of learning how to use it for what is neccessary within this project.
 But I have to have a lot more progress before I can move on to next weeks stuff.

+    Just realized that I could make it sort of like a game where you would have a menu.
+So it would have, add new song, view library, delete song.
+So this would all be within a class.
+Would I need functions within functions??
+I am pretty sure.
+I want the user to be able to either view all the information, like the genre, bpm, artist, all that.